bertvv/ansible-skeleton/README.md

 ## Adding hosts

-For now, two hosts are defined: `srv001` and `srv002`.
+Initially, two hosts are defined as an example: `srv001` and `srv002`.
 If you want to add new nodes, you should edit the following files:

 - `vagrant-hosts.yml` so a Vagrant box is created.
 A few examples that also illustrate the optional settings.